Are you searching for new ways to inject some life into the teaching of your novels?

 By exposing them to a variety of non-fiction texts, teachers can help them become more effective readers, writers, and critical thinkers.

-Furthermore, it can help students build their knowledge and understanding of the world, which can enhance their engagement and interest in the literature they are studying.
+It can help students build their knowledge and understanding of the world, which enhances their engagement and interest in the literature they are studying.

 When students read books that feature characters from diverse backgrounds or that tackle sensitive issues, it allows them to see the world through someone else’s eyes.